 Make the crème pâtissière

+Slowly pour in the rest of the hot milk, whisking constantly, and place this pot over medium-high heat.
 Continue to whisk until the mixture starts to thicken and produce large, slow bubbles.
 This should take 3 to 5 minutes.
 It should be quite thick (it should coat the back of a wooden spoon).
 Remove the pot from the heat.

 Assemble the brioche